-Last week we reminded ourselves of why we needed to develop better learners and took a brief look at the two frameworks involved.
-This week we take a closer look at one of those frameworks, the Teachers’ Palette, that offers an overview of aspects of a learning friendly culture which combine to create the metacognitive classroom.
-Yes that’s right.
-With all the recent flurry of research about the magnificent effects of metacognition, we thought we would just remind our BLP readers and friends that ‘doing BLP’ amounts to ‘doing metacognition’.
-Let’s just take a closer look at the Teachers’ Palette to find out why.
+Here we take a look at one of the frameworks of Building Better Lerners, the Teachers’ Palette.
+We offer an overview of aspects of a learning friendly culture which combine to create a classroom culture that will build students’ metacognition and self regulation.
+With all the recent flurry of research about the magnificent effects of metacognition and self regulation, we thought we would just remind our readers and friends that ‘doing BLP’ or Building Better Learners amounts to ‘doing metacognition and self regulation’.
+A closer look at the framework Teachers’ Palette show why.

 The eagle eyed BLP veterans among you will have noticed changes in the Teachers’ Palette.